LukoJy3D/perfect100/README.md

 ## To-do list

+- [x] Generate guides with open-source AI
-- [ ] Make a separation between human and AI-made guides
+- [x] Make a separation between human and AI-made guides
+- [ ] Don't track cdn changes in image sources
 - [ ] Launch via GitHub pages
 - [ ] More implementation with the discord community
 - [ ] More contribution acknowledgment